Block Agent (BONUS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Block Agent Historical Price

-According to the latest data gathered on Block Agent live price page, the current price of Block Agent is 0USD.
-The circulating supply of Block Agent(BONUS) is 29.38M BONUS , giving it a market capitalization of $29.15K.
+According to the latest data gathered on Block Agent live price page, the current price of Block Agent is 0.00120547USD.
+The circulating supply of Block Agent(BONUS) is 29.38M BONUS , giving it a market capitalization of $35.39K.

 How Does Block Agent (BONUS) Price Prediction Module Work?